 What if I need longer-term or specialised support from EAP?

-The EAP is designed to provide short-term, solutions focussed assistance.
-If it is identified that longer term counselling or specialist assistance is required (i.e. more than 3 visits p.a.), the psychologist will suggest the appropriate referral and to help put you in contact with the service identified as best for you.
+The EAP is designed to provide short-term, solutions focused assistance.
+If it is identified that longer term counseling or specialist assistance is required (i.e. more than 3 visits p.a. for most matters or more than 5 visits p.a. for sexual harassment or sexual assault related matters), the psychologist will suggest the appropriate referral and to help put you in contact with the service identified as best for you.